aepinilla/demo-hyd/README.md

 ## For Teaching

-This project is designed for educational purposes, focusing on data visualization concepts:
+This project is designed for educational purposes, focusing on AI agent development and data visualization concepts:

 - **Exploratory Data Analysis**: Learn how to examine datasets visually
 - **Statistical Insights**: Interpret data through visualizations